cjddmut/Unity-2D-Platformer-Controller/README.md

 See the One Way Platforms scene for examples.

 ## FAQs

+**Can the GameObject have a Rigidbody2D attached?**
+This is fine.
+The motor will turn on isKinematic when enabled and set it back to whatever the default was when disabled.
+This can be useful if you want to disable the motor and allow the Physics engine to take over.

+**OMG?!
+I'm not getting the collision/trigger messages!**
+Attached a Rigidbody2D to the motor.
+See above.

 **What's with all the required layers?**
 This is mostly an optimization.
 MovingPlatformMotor2D is required on moving platforms but querying on a regular environment that doesn't have one generates garbage.
 The more garbage generated then the more often the garbage collection will kick in.
 If the layers present a problem then it would be easy to change the check to tags instead in the motor.